-After a 15 tenure of service, discipleship, and duty, Pastor Allen pursued a new calling in Urban Ministries.
+After a 15 tenure of service, discipleship, and duty, Pastor Michael Allen pursued a new calling in Urban Ministries.
 A search is underway to find a pastor that will lead UBC into the next chapter of the church's history.
-During an unprecedented time, Associate Pastor Mark Jones led UBC through the COVID-19 pandemic and civil unrest in Chicago and all the nation.
+During an unprecedented time, Associate Pastor Mark Jones led UBC through the COVID-19 pandemic and civil unrest that swept through Chicago and the United States.
 During this time, Pastor Jones served dutifully as Interim Pastor as well as being tasked to find the next pastor of UBC.

 2021 - Right Now

 The church was in search of a new pastor during the COVID-19 pandemic and found a new pastor almost a year after the departure of Pastor Allen.
-Pastor Nick Kim now leads UBC into a new era of UBC, where we are tasked to bring God's Word into the lives of all the people we can reach.
+Pastor Nick Kim now leads UBC into a new era, where we are commanded to bring God's Word into the lives of all the people we can reach.